devops-champ/app-containerization-project/_docs/frontend-docker.md

 Let's understand what each command does:

-`FROM` - Every Dockerfile starts with `FROM` command.
-This is the command that refers to the base image which has all the necessary library, runtime, dependinces etc. Because we are using Flask framework, 'python:3.10-slim-buster' image is used here.
+`FROM` - Every Dockerfile beings with `FROM` command.
+It defines the base image your app is built on.
+The base image contains the necessary library, runtime, dependinces etc. Since we’re using a React app, we use the official Node.js image node:16.18 as the base.

 `WORKDIR` - Use this command to set the default directory inside container terminal.
 For example, when you log into ubuntu machine, and fireup the terminal, the prompt is at /home/{name}.
 Likewise when you login to container, the prompt is at /backend-flask.
 Also the subsiquent steps like copying files, running commands all happend from this directory.

-`COPY` - Use this command to copy local files into container's `WORKDIR` You might get a question like why are copying only requirements.txt? why not complete backend-flask folder?
-Reason being to load the react node modules all we need is `package.json`.
-So instead of copying the complete folder, which is unnecessary and time-consuming.
+`COPY` - Use this command to copy local files into container's `WORKDIR`.
+You might get a question like why are copying only `package.json`? why not complete frontend-react-js folder?
+Reason being when building a Docker image, it's a good practice to copy only what's necessary at each step to take advantage of Docker's layer caching.To load the python libraries all we need is `package.json`.
+So by copying only package.json and running npm install, Docker caches this layer.
+If you later change your application code but not package.json, Docker reuses the cached layer instead of reinstalling dependencies, making builds faster.

+By copying `package.json` separately, we ensure dependency installation is cached independently.

 `RUN` - Use this command to run commands during the image build process.
 It is used for setup stuff to install packages, configure the system, or prepare the application environment.
 So basically when you run `docker build` command, the RUN command contents are loaded.